 About this collection

-Journal of Materials Chemistry A is proud to present this themed issue highlighting 2019’s rising stars of materials chemistry research.
-This issue gathers the very best work from materials chemists in the early stages of their independent career.
+Journal of Materials Chemistry A is pleased to present this themed collection highlighting the rising stars of materials chemistry research in 2023.
+This special collection showcases the very best work from materials chemists in the early stages of their independent career.

-Each contributor was recommended by experts in their fields as carrying out work with the potential to influence future directions in materials chemistry.
-Congratulations to all of those who feature on their important work so far in the field of materials energy and sustainability.
+Each contributor was recommended by experts in their fields as carrying out work with the potential to influence future directions in materials chemistry with applications in energy and sustainability.
+Congratulations to all the outstanding researchers featured!